Americano Aperitif Cocktail

 - Our appetites are also diminished if we have too much alcohol in our system and that is why the aperitif is often low-proof.

 And now, the Americano…

 A truly classic cocktail, the Americano was first served in the 1860s at Gaspare Campari’s bar in Milan, Italy.
 It was originally named ‘Milano-Torino’ because of the origins of its two primary ingredients: Campari calls Milan home and sweet vermouth is also known as ‘Vermouth di Torino’ or Italian vermouth.
 The name of the drink was changed in the 1930s to pay homage to Primo Carnera, the first Italian boxer (and the first non-American) to win the world heavyweight championship in the U.S.A.
-Another story suggests the cocktail was renamed because of its popularity among American tourists around the turn of the 20th century and prior to Prohibition.
+Another story suggests the Americano cocktail recipe was renamed because of its popularity among American tourists around the turn of the 20th century and prior to Prohibition.

 Fun facts: The Americano is the first drink ordered by James Bond in the first novel in Ian Fleming’s series, Casino Royale.
 The cocktail is also considered the “father” of the Negroni.

 The Americano cocktail recipe itself is extremely simple (less stress for the host/hostess).
 The following recipe makes one cocktail.

 - Stir spoon